Blazers celebrate 40th Anniversary of 1977 Championship May 29, 2017 14:55:59 GMT -8

 Typically, the post-game show would have followed the deciding game.
-However, dut to reports, CBS was not expecting results, switched to the Kemper Open golf tournament instead of showing the trophy ceremony.
-It is the last time the NBA championship trophy presentation was not shown on television following the game.
+However, due to reports, CBS was not expecting results, switched to the Kemper Open golf tournament instead of showing the trophy ceremony.
+It is the last time the NBA Championship trophy presentation was not shown on television following the game.

 Of the three 1970 expansion teams, the Blazers are the first to win a championship.
 The Cleveland Cavaliers won their first title in their 46th year, in 2016.
 The third expansion team from that season, the Buffalo Braves, have moved to San Diego and then to Los Angeles as the Clippers, and have yet to win an NBA title.

 SCtoC Consultant Bannock was not quite 10 years old when the Blazers won the NBA Championship in 1977.
 He he shares his views in the answers to my questions below.

 What are your initial recollections about the championship season?

 Everyone was talking about the Blazers.
 I don't remember specifically, but as the playoffs approached and the team was progressing through, they were the top story in Portland on every TV broadcast.
 There were surely other stories about politics, crime, city government and other things, but The Blazers were always the top story.
 This became more prevalent over the course of the playoffs.
 You could not go anywhere, talk to anyone or overhear any conversation which did not involve the Blazers.
 Everywhere you went, you saw Blazers stickers and slogans on bumper stickers on cars and in store windows, and on the folders of my classmates at school.

 Where were you at the moment the Blazers won the championship?